CHN-beta/ovito/doc/manual/reference/rendering/ospray_renderer.rst

 Samples per pixel
   The number of ray-tracing samples computed per pixel of the output image (default value: 2).
-  Larger values can help reducing aliasing artifacts and will yield better results if the *depth of field* option has been enabled.
+  Larger values can help reduce aliasing artifacts and will yield better results if the *depth of field* option has been enabled.

 Ray recursion depth